disinfoRG/ZeroScraper/README.md

             --limit-sec: time limit to run in seconds

-4. Revisit news articles in a specified site.
+4. Revisit articles in a specified site.
 ```sh
 $ python zs-site.py update {site-id}
 ```